thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 ## Why are automated tests important?

 While you've used automated tests for many of your assignments, you probably haven't written automated tests for any of your own projects.
-Writing automated tests for your project can be helpful because, as it get bigger, the keeping the entire codebase in your head gets harder.
+Automated tests can be helpful for projects because, as it gets bigger, keeping the entire codebase in your head gets harder.
 As a result, it's easy to accidentally slip bugs into your program.
-And bug fixing takes time away feature development.
-On large projects that don't use automated tests, it's common for your productivity to slow and even possibly to grind to a stop.
+And fixing those bugs takes time away feature development.
+On a large project that doesn't use automated tests, it's common for your productivity to slow and possibly grind to a stop.

 ```text
               │                                 ▣